LuemmelSec/LuemmelSec.github.io/_posts/2021-11-26-Go-away-VMK-you-are-drunk.md

 - Out of the box there is no SSO in combination with MFA available for BitLocker (you would need to implement & buy some 3rd party tools)
 - Users get mad when they need to authenticate more than once when starting their devices

-An this is where good ol' MS is telling you that users can have a nice SSO experience by using TPM only and that you should try to avoid bothering them!
+And this is where good ol' MS is telling you that users can have a nice SSO experience by using TPM only and that you should try to avoid bothering them!

 <img src="/images/2021-11-26/facepalm.jpg">